-Data presented on September 12, 2022 provided an update of the ongoing TROV-054 phase 1b/2 single arm clinical trial in KRAS-mutated metastatic colorectal cancer:
+Data presented on August 7, 2023, provided an update of the ongoing TROV-054 Phase 1b/2 single arm clinical trial in KRAS-mutated metastatic colorectal cancer:

-- Objective response rate ("ORR") across all evaluable patients was 35%, with 17 of 48 evaluable patients achieving an objective response.
-Responses have been observed across multiple KRAS variants; - Median duration of response ("mDoR") across all evaluable patients was 11.7 months (95% confidence interval ("CI"): 8.9 not reached); - Median progression free survival ("mPFS") across all evaluable patients was 9.3 months (95% CI: 7.6 13.5).
-Historical control trials of different drug combinations, including the standard of care ("SOC") of FOLFIRI with bevacizumab, in similar patient populations have shown ORR and mPFS of 5 13% and ~4.5 5.7 months, respectively. - A subgroup analysis of patients who were bevacizumab naïve when they entered 2nd line therapy vs patients who had received prior bevacizumab in 1st line therapy showed that patients who were bevacizumab naïve (n=13) had an ORR of 69% and mPFS of 13.5 months, which is well above historical controls.
-In contrast, patients previously treated with bevacizumab (n=35) had an ORR of 23% and mPFS of 7.8 months.
+- ORR across all evaluable patients was 29%, with 19 of 66 evaluable patients achieving an objective response.
+Responses have been observed across multiple KRAS variants; - Median duration of response ("mDoR") across all evaluable patients was 12.0 months (95% confidence interval ("CI"): 8.9 not reached); - Median progression free survival ("mPFS") across all evaluable patients was 9.3 months (95% CI: 7.8 14).
+Historical control trials of different drug combinations, including the standard-of-care of FOLFIRI with bevacizumab, in similar patient populations have shown ORR and mPFS of 5 13% and ~4.5 6.7 months, respectively. - A subgroup analysis of patients who were bevacizumab naïve when they entered second-line therapy vs. patients who had received prior bevacizumab in first-line therapy showed that patients who were bevacizumab naïve (n=15) had an ORR of 73% and mPFS of 15 months, which is well above historical controls.
+In contrast, patients previously treated with bevacizumab (n=51) had an ORR of 16% and mPFS of 7.8 months. - Data on Treatment Emergent Adverse Events ("TEAEs") on the trial showed that onvansertib is well-tolerated when used in combination with FOLFIRI and bevacizumab.
+The more severe, grade 4 TEAEs are either neutropenia or leukopenia, which are common events in patients treated with FOLFIRI and bevacizumab.
+None of the patients with grade 4 TEAEs discontinued treatment due to their condition and all resolved without issue.
+There were no major or unexpected toxicities seen in the trial.